zuoyanzhang/DeepSpeed/docs/_tutorials/ulysses-alst-sequence-parallelism.md

 )
 ```

-This takes an existing DataLoader object and returns a new one that will shard the batches on the sequence dimension and synchronize all GPUs of the replica to return only its corresponding shard.
+This takes an existing DataLoader object and returns a new one that will shard the batches on the sequence dimension and synchronize all GPUs of the replica to return to each rank only its corresponding sequence shard.

-It also takes care of pre-shifting labels and replacing `labels` with `shift_labels` in the batch.
+It also takes care of replacing `labels` with `shift_labels` in the batch, by pre-shifting labels, which is crucial for the correct loss calculation when using Ulysses sequence parallelism.

 ### Loss averaging